 What is Wrap Around Care?

 Wrap around care is before and after daycare provided at Pre-K sites.
 The care is arranged through the collaborating child care center by the parent and at the parent’s expense.
+There is also before and after care at some of the school sites.

 How do families enroll?